Freckle: Genetics

 The presence of freckles is related to rare alleles of the MC1R gene, though it does not differentiate whether an individual will have freckles if they have one or even two copies of this gene.
-Also, individuals with no copies of the MC1R do sometimes display freckles.
+Individuals with no copies of the MC1R do sometimes display freckles.
 Even so, individuals with a high number of freckling sites have one or more of variants of the MC1R gene.
 Of the variants of the MC1R gene Arg151Cys, Arg160Trp, and Asp294His are the most common in the freckled subjects.
 The MC1R gene is also associated with red hair more strongly than with freckles.
 Most red-haired individuals have two variants of the MC1R gene and almost all have one.
 The variants that cause red hair are the same that cause freckling.
 Freckling can also be found in areas, such as Japan, where red hair is not seen.
 These individuals have the variant Val92Met which is also found in Europeans, although it has minimal effects on their pigmentation.
 The R162Q allele has a disputed involvement in freckling.

-The variants of the MC1R gene that are linked with freckles started to emerge in the human genotype when humans started to leave Africa.
-The variant Val92Met arose somewhere between 250,000 and 100,000 years ago, long enough for this gene to be carried by humans into central Asia.
+The variants of the MC1R gene that are linked with freckles started to emerge in the human genotype when humans began to leave Africa.
+The variant Val92Met arose somewhere between 250,000 and 100,000 years ago, long enough for this gene to be carried by humans into Asia.
 Arg160Trp is estimated to have arisen around 80,000 years ago while Arg151Cys and Asp294His have been estimated to arise around 30,000 years ago.
 The wide variation of the MC1R gene exists in people of European descent because of the lack of strong environmental pressures on the gene.
 The original allele of MC1R is coded for dark skin with a high melanin content in the cells.
 The high melanin content is protective in areas of high UV light exposure.
 The need was less as humans moved into higher latitudes where incoming sunlight has lower UV light content.
 The adaptation of lighter skin is needed so that individuals in higher latitudes can still absorb enough UV for the production of vitamin D. Freckled individuals tend to tan less and have very light skin, an adaptation to allow individuals that expressed these genes to synthesise sufficient vitamin D.